-Heat illness includes heat cramps, fainting, heat exhaustion, heatstroke, and may potentially cause serious health problems for an employee.
+Identifying early signs of heat exhaustion can prevent the onset of a heatstroke, which may potentially cause serious health problems for an employee.
 However, heat illness is preventable if you are aware of the symptoms and take early precaution.

 What are the early symptoms?